 8. How long can I keep my interlibrary loan request?
-Can I renew if I need to keep it longer?
+Can I renew it if I need to keep it longer?

 Due dates vary depending on the policies of the lending library.
 The interlibrary item may be recalled at any time by the lending library.
-You may request renewals by sending an email message to firstname.lastname@example.org or call 973-596-3204.
+You may request renewals by sending an email message to email@example.com or calling 973-596-3204.

 9. Are there overdue fines for interlibrary loan items?